 Note: programme content is subject to change*

-The assessment window starts at the end of the 12-month programme and runs for three months.
-During this time, you’ll be given an eight-day window to sit an ‘open book’ style assessment in which you respond to a short case study.
+At the end of the 12-month programme, the assessment window begins and runs for three months.
+During this period, you’ll be assigned an eight-day window to sit an ‘open book’ style assessment in which you respond to a short case study.

-You need to complete the programme to qualify for NPQ accreditation.
+Completion of the programme is a requirement to qualify for NPQ accreditation.

 All teachers and leaders employed in state-funded schools, as well as those employed in state-funded organisations that offer 16 to 19 places in England can access a fully-funded NPQ.
 This applies to all Specialist and Leadership NPQs.